Dasha Mart Sprawls Out By The Pool While Wearing Skimpy, White Bikini In Latest Instagram Share

 Dasha Mart showed off her stunning curves in a new Instagram post on Saturday morning.
 In a series of photos on her feed, the Russian model posed poolside as she rocked an incredibly tiny, white string bikini that did her body nothing but favors.

-The post included two versions of the same photo — one full-size and one cropped.
-In the full photo, Dasha could be seen laying on a long, white, wicker lounge chair.
-The chair appeared to be resting on the center island or deck of a round pool.
-The photo was taken from above, but sunlight did appear to be shining down on Dasha, causing her tan skin to glow.
+The post included two versions of the same snapshot — one full-size and one cropped.
+In the full photo, Dasha could be seen lying on a long, white, wicker lounge chair.
+The chair looked to be on the center island or deck of a large pool.
+The photo was taken from above, and sunlight appeared to be shining down on Dasha, causing her tan skin to glow.
 She looked ready for a dip in the water in her minuscule swimwear.

-Dasha’s look featured a triangle-shaped bikini top with thin strings on her shoulders and around her back.
+Dasha’s look featured a triangle-shaped bikini top with thin straps on her shoulders and around her back.
 The tiny fabric just barely contained her busty chest, as her ample cleavage spilled out at the center.
 In addition, a fair amount of sideboob was on display.

 View this post on Instagram